qooxdoo/qooxdoo/docs/cli/commands.md

 If `compile.json` does not exist, `qx lint` tries to use `.eslintrc`.

-If you need to turn of a rule (generally discouraged but sometimes necessary), use the following comments in your code:
+If you need to turn off a rule (generally discouraged but sometimes necessary), use the following comments in your code:

 `// eslint-disable-line <name of rule>` in the same line or